 How PassKit helps you combine text messaging with email marketing

-PassKit is a digital loyalty platform that allows you to create and launch loyalty programs fast.
+PassKit is customer loyalty software that allows you to create and launch loyalty programs fast.
 When you log in to the PassKit dashboard, you can use our loyalty card templates to design your loyalty cards according to Apple Wallet and Google Pay requirements.
 Your customers can install loyalty cards and store them in their built-in mobile wallet – Apple Wallet or Google Pay.

 The digital loyalty card is very safe, easy, and convenient to use.
 It allows customers to collect points over time and see all their rewards in one place.
 They can use the card whenever they visit your store, restaurant, hotel, or gym – by placing their smartphone over an NFC payment terminal, and with only a few taps on their phones, they can redeem rewards or collect more points.